gabrielverta/appstores_crawler/README.md

 ## Features

-* Paralelism: it uses python 3.5+ async.io lib to get results faster.
+* Concurrency: it uses python 3.5+ async.io lib to get results faster.
-* Distributed: you can run it from as many machines you want.
+* Distributed: you can run the crawler from as many machines you want using a centralized db
 * Priority to download: as we have an infinity of apps, the most ranked are updated frequently.
 * Random range of time to wait between requests to not flood stores.